matsuro-hadouken/doger/README.md

 **Here we should wit for MN to fully sync with the chain**

-By the time you reading this it should be already synced, to double check we ask daemon about his current block, by passing _getblockcount_ command:
+By the time you reading this it should be already synched, to double check we ask daemon about his current block, by passing _getblockcount_ command:

 ```bash
 docker exec -u dogecash -it MASTER dogecash-cli getblockcount
 ```

 Then check last block on explorer https://explorer.dogec.io/status and compare.
-Usually, daemon should be in atomic sync or around 1 ot 2 blocks behind which is acceptable lathensy in most cases.
+Usually, daemon should be in atomic sync or around 1 or 2 blocks behind which is acceptable latensy in most cases.

 **There comes a time when you have to choose between turning the page or just closing the book.**